DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 >
 > Ezmerelda, a minor clairvoyant, has also sensed that the spirits within the Abbey are disturbed and restless.
 Though she hasn’t had a chance to do so yet, she plans to conduct a seance upon her return from the Svalich Wood in the hopes of contacting a spirit with more information about the Abbot and his plans.
 # K2.
 The Abbey of Saint Markovia
-The road to the Abbey of Saint Markovia is as described in <span class="citation">S5.
-Winding Road (p.
+The road to the Abbey of Saint Markovia is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S5WindingRoad">S5.
+Winding Road</a> (p.
 147)</span>.
 ## K2a.
 Entering the Abbey
-The gate to the Abbey and its occupants are as described in <span class="citation">S6.
-North Gate (p.
+The gate to the Abbey and its occupants are as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S6NorthGate">S6.
+North Gate</a> (p.
 147)</span>.
 Before escorting the players into the Abbey, Otto and Zygfrek demand to know why they’ve come.

 > [!profile]+ **Profile: Otto & Zygfrek**
 > ***Roleplaying Information***